uptonking/note4yaoo/pm-office-notion-community.md

 -
 -
 -
--

 - ## @jkosoy ’s first month as a new Notion employee (AKA Newtino), in his own kanban
 - https://twitter.com/NotionHQ/status/1697660535704322514
   - 页面渲染多个分类，效果类似看板
 - How does Notion at Notion deal with unbearable database speeds once you have too many relations  and rollups?
-Notion is a dream of a software and one of the most important in my life, but the performance is just sooooo annoying
+Notion is a dream of a software and one of the most important in my life, but the performance is just so annoying
   - I just had a conversation with our infra team about it yesterday.
 It can be a little annoying, but rest assured they are thinking about this *all the time*.